-InfoTracer: Groundwater tracer tests
+InfoTracer: Central coordination service for tracer tests

 InfoTracer is the FOEN tool to coordinate, centralise and archive information on tracer tests performed in Swiss groundwater.

-• Preventing interference between tracer tests conducted in the same region;
+• preventing interference between tracer tests conducted in the same region;

-The InfoTracer database compares the information provided (date, injection point and setting, tracer used, institution responsible) with the work already on the database.
-The cantonal environment authority is informed about the announced tracer test and InfoTracer concurrently sends a list of all past tracer tests recorded for that region to the responsible person.
-Tracer test results, however, are not archived.
+The InfoTracer database compares the information provided (date, injection point and setting, tracer used, service responsible) with the entries already in the database.
+InfoTracer informs the cantonal environment authority when a planned tracer test is recorded in the system and sends a list of all archived tracer tests for a given region to the service conducting the test.
+The results of tracer tests are not archived.

 Tracer test coordination by InfoTracer